-- perspective.
+- 3.4.1 Clear guidance and protocols exist for decision making and the involvement of the Deputy Monitoring Officer and the CFO in all significant decisions of the Police and Crime Commissioner ensures that decisions are only made after relevant options have been weighed and associated risks assessed from a legal and financial perspective.
 Details of the guidance and protocols are set out in the Scheme of Corporate Governance. - 3.4.2 The budget setting process is well established.
 The budget is set by the Police and Crime Commissioner after proposals on the council tax precept are consulted upon with the public and scrutinised in public by the Police and Crime Panel.
-The budget is set in the context of achieving the Police and Crime Plan. - 3.4.3 A medium term financial strategy, capital programme and reserves strategy is updated each year together with relevant resource forecasts and takes full account of the changing regulatory, environmental, demographic, economic and demand factors and funding that impact on the financial environment in which the Police and Crime Commissioner operates. - 3.4.4 Risks associated with the achievement of intended outcomes are detailed in Risk Registers held at strategic and project level.
-These evaluate the effectiveness of existing control measures as well as identifying proposed mitigation. - 3.5 Developing the entity's capacity including the capability of its leadership and the individuals within it - 3.5.1 The Police and Crime Commissioner places a significant value of the capability of leadership.
-Each individual has a Personal Development Review on a regular basis with their line manager to ensure that any skill gaps are addressed and to discuss opportunities for development. - 3.5.2 The Police and Crime Commissioner regularly reviews the structure of the workforce against the needs of the service in the context of its capacity and capability requirements.
-This then informs a range of strategies, for example; recruitment, retention and people development in order to provide effective leadership and deploy appropriate resources to meet the needs of services. - 3.5.3 There is an emphasis on the need for high performance, of which resilience and continuous development play key parts, both of which factor in the regular discussions between managers and staff. - 3.6 Managing risks and performance through robust internal control and strong public financial management. - 3.6.1 The Police and Crime Commissioner operates a robust Risk Management Strategy, with reports to the Joint Audit Committee.
-The Joint Audit Committee has provided significant guidance and advice for the enhancement of the risk management arrangements. - 3.6.2 The Internal Audit Plan provides the mechanism through which the Chief Executive and CFO agree in consultation with the Chief Internal Auditor the most appropriate use of internal audit resources. - 3.6.3 The Internal Audit Plan was developed to operate at a strategic level providing a value adding, and proportionate, level of assurance aligned to the Police and Crime Commissioner's key risks and objectives.
-This includes a periodic review of the Police and Crime Commissioner's risk management processes. - 3.6.4 The Audit Plan remains fluid to ensure Internal Audit's ability to react to the changing needs of the Police and Crime Commissioner.
+The budget is set in the context of achieving the Police and Crime Plan. - 3.4.3 A medium-term financial strategy, capital programme and reserves strategy are updated each year together with relevant resource forecasts and takes full account of the changing regulatory, environmental, demographic, economic and demand factors and funding that impact on the financial environment in which the Police and Crime Commissioner operates. - 3.4.4 Risks associated with the achievement of intended outcomes are detailed in Risk Registers held at strategic and project level.
+These evaluate the effectiveness of existing control measures as well as identifying proposed mitigation.

+3.5 Developing the entity's capacity including the capability of its leadership and the individuals within it

+- 3.5.1 The Police and Crime Commissioner places a significant value of the capability of leadership.
+Each individual has a Personal Development Review on a regular basis with their line manager to ensure that any skill gaps are addressed and to discuss opportunities for development. - 3.5.2 The Chief Executive regularly reviews the structure of the workforce against the needs of the service in the context of its capacity and capability requirements.
+This then informs a range of strategies, for example; recruitment, retention and people development in order to provide effective leadership and deploy appropriate resources to meet the needs of services.

+3.5.3 There is an emphasis on the need for high performance, of which resilience and continuous development play key parts, both of which factor in the regular discussions between managers and staff.

+3.6 Managing risks and performance through robust internal control and strong public financial management.